WordPress/wordcamp.org/.docker/readme.md

 Follow these steps to setup a local WordCamp.org environment using [Docker](https://www.docker.com/).

-**Note:** This will create `.docker/database` directory which will contain MySQL files to persist data across docker restarts.

-1. Make sure you have Docker installed and Docker daemon running on your system.
+1. Make sure you have Docker installed and running on your system.

 1. Clone the repo:
     ```bash